Singapore's delicate balancing act between the US and China

 There will be more to come for Singapore's Lee, he said.

 "I don't think we've heard the last of this," he said.
-"They're going to have a much harder time trying to portray an image of, if not alignment, then the ability to maintain a good relationship with two great powers at the same time."
+"They're going to have a much harder time trying to portray an image of, if not non-alignment, then the ability to maintain a good relationship with two great powers at the same time."